 Because Denver’s tap water is sourced entirely from surface water, it tends to be softer than groundwater.
 The quick movement of surface water usually prevents most minerals from dissolving into the water.

-However, surface water may become “harder” in winter, as waterways and reservoirs freeze and allow the water to absorb more minerals.
+However, surface water may become “harder” in winter as waterways and reservoirs freeze, allowing the water to absorb more minerals.

-While there are no health risks to consuming hard water, it can be a source of inconvenience.
-You may notice chalky residue on cleaned dishes, difficulty in creating suds when washing your hair and hands, as well as a slight mineral aftertaste.
+While consuming hard water does not pose health risks, it can be a source of inconvenience.
+You may notice chalky residue on cleaned dishes, difficulty creating suds when washing your hair and hands, and a slight mineral aftertaste.

 Where Does Denver Get Its Water?